cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 }
 {% endhighlight %}

 Beware reader, be very ware.
-The use of the term "str" in the `as_str()` method doesn't mean you're producting a `&'static str`.
+The use of the term "str" in the `as_str()` method doesn't mean you're producing a `&'static str`.
 In fact `as_str()` will produce a mould with a lifetime which is **not static**.
 Rust's compiler will try its best to make the lifetime of the variable, or the longevity of that mould, as long as it needs to be, but it won't be `&'static`.

-A `&'static str` needs to be something we can be confident that we can make reference to for as long as our business runs.
-Polystyrene moulds aren't quite permanent.
+A `&'static str` needs to be a valid reference for as long as our program runs, so the objects it points to must be permanent.
+If we define an object _after_ compile time, that means that we don't have a permanent object by definition.

 This all matters because if we try to pour hot plastic into our polystyrene mould: